National Partners

 Vic Firth

-Percussionists who attend these events will be provided with Vic Firth’s Balter mallets, and invited to make music together.
+For the fourth year, percussionists who attend Flowerpot Music events across the country will be provided with Vic Firth’s Balter mallets, and invited to make music together.
 Anyone can join the events and make a great sound on a flowerpot – no experience required!